 Best Restaurants in Melbourne 2016

 Who are Melbourne's best restaurants?
 The following list is abased on the overall experience of a restaurant, not just ffod and wine, but ambience and service.
 We are always on the look out for places to take high profile national and international foodie guests so we also have this in mind.
 What is an iconic Melbourne dining experience?
+One of the best things to do in Melbourne is to dine out at a standout restaurant.
 We will add to this selection further during the year and we get inspired by our culinary experiences.

 Here are our best restaurants visited (recommended for 2016):

 Attica brings a unique dining experience, not just in relation to Melbourne, but the whole of Australia.
 Attica doesn't care about trends, other than setting them.
 Ben Shewry is a genius, with a passion for innovative use of native Australian ingredients.
 We have had the pleasure of visiting Attica several times and it never disappoints.Ben Shewry, the inspiration behind Attica is a softly spoken genius whose ethos is to make the food and the fine dining experience centre stage.
 In an industry of large egos, Ben Shewry is refreshing as a focussed visionary who manages to keep evolving.
 The passion here is for sustainability, natural and native ingredients and modern food techniques.

 Attica soon received wide acclaim and jettisoned to number 21 in the World’s 50 Restaurants.
 According to Ben Shewry this was not through fad or fortune but through “brutal hard work” and famous signature dishes gained traction such as “Snow crab” and the “Potato cooked in the earth it has grown”.

 The menu is ever changing and while there can be signature dishes they are not always etched in stone.
 This is a restaurant where the staff aim to impress; if you've had a terrible day the chances are you'll leave Attica inspired.